Death & Dying Education

 This movement is for everyone, regardless of expensive certifications or advanced trainings.
 It’s time for us to bring death home.

-At this time, I began working with my graduate program to integrate death and dying education into my final project.
-Much of my research focused on state and local regulations, choices and accessibility to options, and what I found along the way was a deep love of having conversations about our choices.
-The discussions and interviews I conducted with people about their final wishes not only moved me, but they helped me to realize that we were sorely missing them in our everyday lives.
-In most cases, those I interviewed were unaware of their options and had misunderstood what was safe and legally permissible, such as refusing embalming, keeping a deceased family member at home after death in most circumstances, conducting your own home funeral service or even backyard burial.
+My graduate school program supported my developing understanding by green-lighting a final project that would highlight the relationships Oregonians have with death care.
+Much of my research focused on state and local regulations, as well as the choices and accessibility to our desired options.
+The discussions and interviews I conducted not only moved me, but they helped me to realize that we are sorely missing conversations about death in our lives.
+Most of those I interviewed were unaware of their legal options, or misunderstood what was safe and legally permissible, such as refusing embalming, keeping a deceased family member at home after death, conducting a home funeral and even backyard burial.

-In the years that followed, I looked for ways to weave death and dying into the earth-based education I did with youth and adults outside, usually in small, very practical ways.
+In the years that followed, I looked for ways to weave death and dying into the earth-based education I did with youth and adults outside, usually in small, practical ways.
 This most often looked like creating space for brave conversation when we found dead animals in the woods, took an animal’s life on the farm or while fishing, or discussing colonial genocide while practicing ancestral skills.
-These conversations were just part of life, but not central to it.
+They started there and often took unexpected paths.

-The challenges of a global pandemic shifted that focus, however, and it pushed the awareness of our society’s grief, death and End-of-Life awareness in huge ways.
-It was a challenging time, but I welcomed the cultural shift in awareness that emerged as a result.
-Covid shined light on our failings as a society to care for those in the margins and the many people who die alone each year, many unclaimed and in poverty.
+The early years of the pandemic opened up more opportunities to raise awareness of grief, death and End-of-Life choices.
+Covid also shined light on our failings as a society to care for those in the margins and the many people who die alone each year, many unclaimed and in poverty.
 It also helped many people realize there were many things they could do in advance of their death, or the death of someone they love, that would ease the burden of decision-making or suffering.
 Having conversations about our wishes, gathering important paperwork, or understanding our End of Life options in advance can all help.

 Teachers & Influences